minamijoyo/tfmigrate/README.md

 type was introduced in Terraform 1.1.+ and is the recommended way to specify a Terraform backend.
 Attribute defaults to `false`.

+Note that when using tfmigrate with Terraform Cloud, you also need to set a workspace name in a migration file.

 #### tfmigrate block

 The `tfmigrate` block has the following attributes: